 2 teaspoons Espelette pepper

-Shabazi to taste for garnish
+Shabazi, to taste, for garnish

 1) Bring a sauce sauce pot half full of water to a low boil, drop the heat to low and add a good splash of white vinegar (the acidity helps the egg whites coagulate so you get a neater egg, and gives a nice flavor).
 Crack each egg into a small bowl or ramekin.
 With a spoon gently stir the water in one direction creating a spiral.
-Gently add one egg to the center of the vortex and keep stirring until it comes together in a nice round ball, about then seconds.
+Gently add one egg to the center of the vortex and keep stirring until it comes together in a nice round ball, about ten seconds.
 Continue this for each new egg then poach them for a total of 3 1/2 minutes.